back to the MAIN INDEX

 Broken Bridge

 Just south of the Tiber Island, where the river makes its last bend before leaving the central districts, in the middle of the river stands a large ruin, the only surviving arch of an old bridge.
 Its upper part still proudly bears reliefs featuring a dragon, the family insignia of pope Gregory XIII (1572-85).
-Now it is commonly known as Ponte Rotto, i.e. broken bridge, but during its long life it has been given no less than ten different names.
+Now it is commonly known as Ponte Rotto, i.e. Broken Bridge, but during its long life it has been given no less than ten different names.

 On this rather crucial spot the two sides of the Tiber have been in connection since the 3nd century BC.